Prior Learning and Recognition (PLAR) Credit

 - Check your list of registered courses on page two of the Student Registration form.
 Identify any courses for which you believe you have transfer, equivalency, or PLAR credit.

 - Print a Program Adjustment Form (pdf) and list registered courses for which you believe you have prior learning credit.

 - Take this form to your program head for signed approval to withdraw from one or more courses.

-- Take the approved form to Enrolment Services.
+- Take the approved form to Registration/Enrolment Services.
 Ask them to confirm that you have transfer, equivalency or PLAR credit for each course before they process a withdrawal.

 - Delayed course withdrawal may reduce any available tuition refund.